Topics Held "Regular Meeting with the European Federation of Pharmaceutical Industries and Associations (EFPIA)

 WTO TRIPS waiver

-Mr. Mitsuo Fujii, Director of Intellectual Property, Pharmaceutical Association of Japan
+Mr. Mitsuo Fujii, Director of Intellectual Property, JPMA

 Mr. Koen Berden, EFPIA

 This regular meeting was held just before the 12th Ministerial Conference of the World Trade Organization (WTO).
-In this session, we shared how the Pharmaceutical Association and EFPIA have been interacting with stakeholders on the WTO TRIPS Waiver as a key issue for both parties, and recognized the importance of focusing on the truly critical issues for equitable access to vaccines and therapeutics.
+In this session, both JPMA and EFPIA shared how they are engaging in dialogue with stakeholders on the WTO TRIPS Waiver as a key issue for both parties, and recognized the importance of focusing on the truly critical issues for equitable access to vaccines and therapeutics.
 We shared our recognition of the importance of focusing on the truly critical issues for equitable access to vaccines and therapeutics.

-Subsequently, at the WTO Ministerial Meeting, a TRIPS Waiver was agreed upon regarding vaccines for novel coronavirus infection (COVID-19), and both the Pharmaceutical Manufacturers Association of Japan and EFPIA issued a statement*1.
+Subsequently, at the WTO Ministerial Meeting, the TRIPS Waiver was agreed upon regarding the novel coronavirus infection (COVID-19) vaccine, and both JPMA and EFPIA issued a statement*1.

 Activities for Honebuto and Pricing Issues in the Japanese Market